velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 She looks up at me, a fragile smile on her dry, wounded lips.
 “Two cubes, if that’s okay?”
 More quietly, she adds, “It’s… it’s my favorite too.”

 “I’ll heat some water right up.”
 I open up the wall compartment that so artfully conceals the tap and glassware from view, and press the switch at the base of my galvanic boiler.
-Any old-money courtier would be appalled by the flagrant disrespect for tradition and ritual, particularly in front of a guest, but from my present company I doubt I need fear judgment for my uncultured, heathen ways.
+Any old-money courtier would be appalled by the flagrant disrespect for tradition and ritual, particularly in front of a guest, which is precisely why I keep the thing hidden away — but from my present company I doubt I need fear judgment for my uncultured, plebeian ways.

 A lamp lights up inside the boiler and it starts hissing as it fills with bubbling water.
 I fill a cup at the tap and walk back to Lishuen, who sits up and takes it eagerly.
 I watch in silence as she downs nearly the entire cup in one go.